brickbazooka9/Entrepreneur_CW1/README.md

 ### 4. Marketing & Positioning Strategy

 #### 4.1 Target Market
-- All members confirmed that the main customer base remains **foreign investors seeking UK real estate**.
+- All members confirmed that the main customer base remains foreign investors seeking UK real estate.

 #### 4.2 Competitive Differentiation
 - The team reaffirmed the key benefits of the platform:
-  1. **AI-driven forecasts** tailored for foreign investors.
+  1. AI-driven forecasts tailored for foreign investors.
-  2. **Real-time regulatory updates** to help with compliance.
+  2. Real-time regulatory updates to help with compliance.
-  3. **Transparent pricing model** to improve reliability.
+  3. Transparent pricing model to improve reliability.

 #### 4.3 Growth Strategy
 - Strategic partnerships with real estate companies will be leveraged for credibility.